Ami3466/n8n-nodes-flowengine/README.md

 - `conversation_id`: ID to continue the conversation
 - `credits_remaining`: Your remaining FlowEngine credits

+---

-### 2. FlowEngine LLM Chat Model (LangChain Node)
+### 3. FlowEngine LLM Chat Model (LangChain Node)

-A LangChain-compatible chat model node that provides access to 100+ AI models for use with n8n's AI Agent, Chain, and other LangChain nodes.
+A LangChain-compatible chat model node that provides access to **100+ AI models** for use with n8n's AI Agent, Chain, and other LangChain nodes.

 **Features:**
 - **Dynamic Model Loading**: Automatically fetches available models from your FlowEngine LLM configuration